warmana/cloudant-docs-fork/source/includes/guides/_backup_guide.md

 }
 ```

-On Monday, backup your data for the first time and replicate
+On Monday, back up your data for the first time and replicate
 everything from `original` to `backup-monday`.